marcuseden/vc-vision/SETUP_GUIDE.md

 1. Go to [platform.openai.com/api-keys](https://platform.openai.com/api-keys)
 2. Click "Create new secret key"
-3. Name it "VC Copilot"
+3. Name it "VC Magic"
 4. Copy the key (starts with `sk-`)
 5. **Important:** Save it immediately, you won't see it again!